U.S. Route 63: Arkansas

 U.S. 63 enters into Arkansas from Louisiana concurrent with US 167 in Junction City.
 Just a few miles into the state, the two highways run on the eastern edge of El Dorado as an expressway.
 US 167 splits here, traveling towards Hampton.
-US 63 bypasses the town of Warren, crossing US 270.
+US 63 bypasses the town of Warren, crossing US 278.
 US 63 passes through the rural Cleveland County, then enters into Jefferson County.

 In Jefferson County, US 63 serves the city of Pine Bluff.
 US 63 bypasses the city, running on the last 3 miles of I-530.
 Also in Pine Bluff, the highway overlaps with US 65 and US 79.
 US 63 runs northeast with US 79 until Stuttgart, where the highway runs north to Hazen.
 Just north of Hazen, US 63 overlaps with I-40 to Brinkley.
 In Brinkley, US 63 begins an overlap with US 49 north to Jonesboro.
 US 63 leaves US 49 and follows I-555 until I-555 terminates, together serving as a bypass for southern Jonesboro.
 In Hoxie, US 63 intersects with US 67 (Future I-57).
 Northwest of here near Portia the highway overlaps with US 412.

 In Imboden US 62 joins this overlap.
 In Hardy, US 63 leaves the two highways.
 In Mammoth Spring, US 63 crosses into Missouri, traveling to West Plains.

 While historically there were many non-concurrencies on US 63, many of those have been resolved.
-In 2016, US 63 from Jonesboro (including the US 49 concurrency) to Turrell was designated as I-555.
+In 2016, US 63 from Jonesboro (including its original US 49 concurrency from Red Wolf Blvd. to Southwest Drive) to Turrell was designated as I-555.
 As a result, US 63 was rerouted to run concurrently with US 49 from Brinkley to Jonesboro.
-US 63 then runs concurrently with US 49 and I-555 until Southwest Drive in Jonesboro, where it then continues northwest alone to its concurrency with US 412 at Portia, just northwest of Walnut Ridge.
+US 63 then runs concurrently with I-555 until it ends west of Jonesboro, where it then continues northwest alone to its concurrency with US 412 at Portia, just northwest of Walnut Ridge.